-Do you have difficulty finding your keys, phone, purse, wallet, your favorite shoes, the dog leash, that bill or an important item that you just saw moments ago?
-Are you constantly looking for stuff, misplacing things, scouring your home or office in search of something you are anxious to look at?
-Have you gone into a room and forgot why you are there, only to pause for moments in awe that you can't remember why you are there, even after really thinking about it?
+Do you have difficulty finding your keys, phone, purse, wallet, favorite shoes, the dog leash, that bill, or an essential item that you just saw moments ago?
+Are you constantly looking for stuff, misplacing things, scouring your home or office in search of something you are anxious to find?
+Have you gone into a room and forgotten why you are there, only to pause for moments in awe that you can't remember why you are there, even after thinking about it?
 Are you having difficulty grasping for names of people you have known for years or your whole life?
-Is it difficult to find the correct names for objects that you use all the time?
+Is it challenging to find the correct words for objects you use all the time?
 Is this Dementia?
 Alzheimer's challenges?
 Chronic Disorganization?
-Is it just getting older or is it The M Word, Menopause?
+Is it just getting older, or is it The M Word, Menopause?

 My first encounter with The Big" M" feeling was at a grocery store.
-I turned 47, I was going through check out when the cashier refused a coupon and I blew a gasket.
+I turned 47; I went through check out when the cashier refused a coupon, and I blew a gasket.
 You would have thought someone had stolen my wallet.
 I was beside myself, shrieking about how long it took me to find the damn coupon, stamping my foot and making a ridiculous fool out of myself.
-After the most classic melt down of all, which lasted about a whole minute, and brought on an audience from every aisle, I had an out of body experience, and thought who is that in my body?
+After the most classic meltdown of all, which lasted about a whole minute, I looked around sheepishly.
+My emotions had taken over.
+The episode brought on an out-of-body experience, and I thought, who is that in my body?

 I arrived home safely, pondering the idea that my neurotic great Aunt, Ida, who had recently passed, had taken me over.
-I hurriedly hopped onto the trusty internet, putting in symptoms of my episode, only to discover that I was the ripe age for pre-menopausal symptoms.
+I hurriedly hopped onto the trusty internet, putting in symptoms of my chaotic moment, only to discover that I was the ripe age for pre-menopausal signs.
 Pre-menopausal symptoms?
-Yes, you can start to have Pre-Menopausal symptoms as early as mid 40's, or even earlier, since we are all on a different genetic track.
-I was 47 and rearing to go or should I say getting rear-ended by menopausal symptoms.
+Yes, you can start to have Pre-Menopausal symptoms as early as the mid-'40s or even earlier since we are all on a different genetic track.
+I was 47 and rearing to go, or should I say getting rear-ended by menopausal symptoms.

-My life included a serious of these "Mescapades", some more humiliating than others.
-Break through bleeding had to be the biggest faux pas.
-I would be in the most public or private of places when I would feel all hell breaking loose, and of course always when I was wearing a new pair of white pants or shorts.
+My life included a series of these "Mescapades," some more humiliating than others.
+Breakthrough bleeding had to be the biggest faux pas.
+I would be in the most public or private places when I would feel all hell breaking loose, and of course, always when I was wearing a new pair of white pants or shorts.
 No amount of pads or tampons could stop the Tsunami of Horror.
-This was a whole new twist on bleeding including lumps and logs of unpleasant, dark and bizarre, charging out of me like it had a mission to destroy any peace and awareness I could possibly have during what should be the prime of my life.
+This type of bleeding was a whole new twist on including lumps and logs of unpleasant, dark, and bizarre, charging out of me like it had a mission to destroy any peace and awareness I could have during what should be the prime of my life.
 I once bled for almost two months and found out you can't die from that but could become anemic.
-The doctor's solution a big "parvo" like shot.
-My solution after some research, liquid iron, and large doses of calcium and magnesium and that worked.
+The doctor's solution is a big parvo-like shot.
+My solution, after some research, liquid iron, and large doses of calcium and magnesium worked.

 Next was the biggest shock-a-roo of my life.
-My libido dipped into an unknown territory.
+My libido dipped into unknown territory.
 I was always, oh and how I hate to admit this, interested, or should I say fixated on sex.
-I know, I know, you're shocked too that I'm saying such stuff, but it's true.
+I know you're shocked too that I'm saying such stuff, but it's true.
 Me, no libido?
 I was flabbergasted!
 Where did it go?
 I was looking all over for it, like a horn-dog who lost their corndog.
 Oh my gosh, what's going on here?

-After a few weeks of this new me, I settled down and actually starting feeling a bit relieved that the hunt of the wild was not poking it's mad bull ride out at me and I started to relax into this new feeling and focused on new interests.
-Eventually I would get a surge of the old me, sort of, and that would be fun for my husband and I. Luckily he was in the same age group, and seemed to be going through some sort of woman-a-pause.
+After a few weeks of this new me, I settled down and started feeling a bit relieved that the hunt of the wild was not poking its mad bull ride out at me, and I was able to relax into this new feeling and focus on new interests.
+Eventually, I would get a surge of the old me, which would be fun for my husband and me.
+Luckily, he was in the same age group and seemed to be going through some woman-a-pause.
 We were in this together.
-In some ways, it was nice, we could just relax without that constant "Do you want to?
+In some ways, it was lovely; we could relax without that constant "Do you want to?
 Do you want to?
-Well, do YOU want to?
+Well, do you want to?

-I am now 52 and have actually achieved a whole year without the "curse", the "worst" and the mess.
-So here is where I am at now, if I can only remember... oh yeah, dry skin, lower libido then ever (re-thinking the creams, dreams and whatever, except cheating of course), belly fat that can't be explained in a better way than having a new focus in life whether you like it or not, more creativity and focus on my business than I have ever dreamed of, great convo's with my husband about things like how we can improve the myelin in our brains and how becoming ambidextrous will improve the memory.
+So here is where I am now if I can only remember.
+I am 52 and have achieved a whole year without the "curse," the worst, and the mess.
+I have dryer skin, a lower libido than ever (re-thinking the creams, dreams, and whatever, except cheating, of course), and belly fat that I can't explain in a better way than having a new focus in life, whether you like it or not.
+I have more creativity and focus on my business than I have ever dreamed of, great convos with my husband about improving the myelin in our brains, and how becoming ambidextrous will improve memory.

-Look for more articles by Marla Stone, MSW, Retired LCSW, Professional Organizer, Life and Business Coach, Décor and Feng Shui Specialist, Actress and Public Speaker at http://www.i-deal-lifestyle.com/
+Look for more articles by Marla Stone, MSW, Professional Organizer, Life, and Business Coach, Décor and Feng Shui Specialist, Actress and Public Speaker at http://www.i-deal-lifestyle.com/

 Marla is known as the Declutter Your Strategy™ expert.
 Marla earned her BA in Psychology and a Master's in Social Work and is the founder of